Syros is very distinct from the other islands we visited. While it is supposed to be the most populated it felt deserted.

-As its name says, the museum is meant to recollect and present the importance of the Industrial history of this island with equipment and tools used for the textile, food processing, printing, ship work and more.
+As its name says, the museum is meant to recollect and present the importance of the Industrial history of this island with equipment and tools used for textile, food processing, printing, ship work and more.

 The machinery has evolved with time and the exhibit presents the old fashion way that helped create the future.
-The old printing equipment is a good way to talk with the younger ones the evolution of the press.
+The old printing equipment is a good way to talk with the younger ones about the evolution of the press.

 We spend minutes in front of the video about the work to retrieve a shipwreck found in the Cyclades.
-We really appreciated it since ship model, artifacts and actual items brought up to the surface are shown in this museum.
+We really appreciated it since ship models, artifacts and actual items brought up to the surface are shown in this museum.

 There is one element that will make you smile, the electric car.
 Yes, how can this be “old” already, when we are just starting to put them on the road?
-But as for the other items, industry involves and sometimes it takes years to develop an optimized version of what is available today.
+But as for the other items, the industry involves and sometimes it takes years to develop an optimized version of what is available today.

 The museum is located within a short walking distance from the port and it is located in industrial buildings where it all started.

 There are two churches with the same name relatively close to each other.
 This one is the nickname the “rich” and it is the closest one to Miaouli Square.
 Its construction was greatly supported by some wealthy ambassadors< donations thus explaining the exclusive valuable artworks and architecture of this Greek Orthodox Church.